 Burning fat doesn’t always call for breaking a sweat.
 Your body continues to expend calories while you’re at rest, be it slumped on the sofa or passed out in bed.
-But did you know it’s possible to increase the rate at which your body burns calories?
+But did you know it’s possible to increase the rate at which your body can burn calories?
 By taking measures to raise your metabolism, you can speed up fat oxidation and expend more calories – without moving a muscle.
 Follow these tips to turn your body into a lean, mean, fat-burning machine.

 Go to bed earlier